 Music is a beautiful language that creates a bond between people regardless of age, creed, culture and nationality.
 It acts as an epithet of intellect, discipline, emotion and expression.
 Music Club of St. Paul’s is formed to identify the musical talents of students and to provide them with opportunities to exhibit them.
 It is one of the very active clubs as it has a role to play in every important function that happen in the college.
-The club trains and promotes the singing birds to participate in various musical competitions as well as to develop aesthetics of melody.
+The club trains and promotes the singing birds to participate in various musical competitions as well as to develop aesthetics REPORT 2020-21of melody.

 Tourism Club was started in the year 2002 with the help of District Tourism Promotion Council.
 The club offers guidance to careers in tourism.
 The club organises tours to near by tourist spots to understands the impacts of tourism, and promotes interest in environmental debates etc.